tuckbarber/cacao-docs/docs/util-pull.md

 ### Small screen

-Only apply to viewports defined as small.
+Only applies to viewports defined as small or smaller.

 * `u-sm-pullNone`
 * `u-sm-pull1of12` / `u-sm-pull1of10` / `u-sm-pull1of8`